 Morning:

-Praça do Comércio (Commerce Square): Begin your day at Praça do Comércio, in the Baixa neighborhood.
+Praça do Comércio (Commerce Square): Even if you have only one day in Lisbon, I recommend to start it at Praça do Comércio, in the Baixa neighborhood.
 This plaza is one of Lisbon’s most iconic and historically significant squares.

 On one side, you will have the Tagus River, and on the other, the popular commercial avenue, Rua Augusta.
 Cross the imposing Triumphal Arch and admire this waterfront plaza along the river.